Private sector solutions to ending poverty

 Companies increasingly recognize the business benefits of an inclusive approach—from expanded market share to a diversified supply chain and more.
 Inclusive Business has proven to be good business.

-With over $20 billion committed to over 600 inclusive businesses since 2005, IFC is a leading Inclusive Business investor.
+With $25 billion committed to inclusive businesses since 2005, IFC is a leading Inclusive Business investor.
 These investments reach all industries, including financial markets, agribusiness, health, education, technology, and infrastructure.
-IFC also champions Inclusive Business by developing frameworks, measuring results, and sharing knowledge.